arun912-ux/stream-torrents/README.md

 This is a python script.
 It scape 1337x and get the magnet link.
 After this it use [peerflix](https://github.com/mafintosh/peerflix) to stream the video from magnet link.
-For scraping script use simple gnu utils like sed, awk, paste, cut.
+For scraping script use python http.client, sys, time libraries, re.

 ## Dependencies